When Addiction Threatens Your Livelihood: Why Your Next Career Move Should Be Recovery

 It’s easy to find excuses when you aren’t sure you want to make change in your life.
 We all do it.
 That big project can wait or be passed off to someone else.
 I’ll respond to my boss’ email in the morning.
 I’ll buy a gym membership after I get that raise.
 But don’t use your job’s responsibilities as an excuse to avoid treatment.
 Think — if you had a heart attack or a serious physical illness, you would certainly take time off work to recover.
 Addiction is a disease, and you deserve the time to get healthy, too.

 Take the time to take care of yourself.
 A residential treatment center offers a supportive environment where you can focus 100 percent on getting well, but not everyone has that option because of time constraints, family responsibilities, or financial reasons.
-Many treatment centers such as Alta Mira also offer outpatient care, where compassionate people will help you through an intensive, structured recovery program organized around your work commitments.
+Many treatment centers also offer outpatient care, where compassionate people will help you through an intensive, structured recovery program organized around your work commitments.
 You can also attend meetings such as Alcoholics Anonymous (AA), Narcotics Anonymous (NA), or any other 12-step group.
 There are meetings across the country day and night and on weekends.
 An addiction specialist can help you determine the level of care you need.
 Some people do well in an outpatient program, especially if they are already receiving some kind of support.
 But if you feel that you are at a critical stage in your addiction, it’s best to immerse yourself in a comprehensive 90-day program.

 My family depends on my income